redfoxgis/generate_plots/README.md

 Other dependencies such as `gdal`, `shapely`, `pandas`, and `numpy` will be installed during the `geopandas` and `sklearn` installs.

 ## How to run
-Activate the conda environment created above
+If not already done, activate the conda environment created above
 ```shell
 conda activate geopandas
 ```

-In the command prompt, specify the input polygon data (forest stands) and the output geopackage path and name of the plots
+In the shell, specify the python script, input polygon data (forest stands) and the output geopackage path and name of the plots
 ```shell
 python ./stand_plots.py -i '/path/to/input_polygon_data.shp' -o '/path/to/plots.gpkg'
 ```